marcinwilkdev/koleo-clone-backend/README.md

 ## Features
 ---
-* /auth routes for managing user creation, authentication and setting user data
+* /auth routes for managing user creation, authentication with jwt tokens and setting user data
 * /cities routes for adding and fetching cities from the app
 * /connections routes for adding and fetching connections from the app
 * /tickets routes for creating and fetching tickets from the app